mcanteri/home-assistant-bluetooth-LE-watchdog/README.md

+With the new bluetooth implementation, this watchdog is no more useful.

 # home-assistant-bluetooth-LE-watchdog
 A workaround about the buggy bluetooth LE implementation running on Home Assistant.
 With this watchdog, you can use both BL type combined with the ping presence to have a stable presence status of each person.